-Our Video segment net revenue decreased \$5.6 million, or 2% in 2018, compared to 2017, due to a decrease of \$4.4 million in Video service revenue and a decrease of \$1.2 million in Video product revenue.
-The decrease in our Video service revenue in 2018 was primarily due to reduced activity in connection with SaaS deployments.
-The decrease in our Video product revenue was primarily due to decreased demand for our traditional linear broadcast products as customers transition to our new OTT and SaaS solutions.
-Video segment operating margin increased 8.9% in 2018, compared to 2017, primarily due to better margins as a result of a more favorable product mix, lower operating expenses due to headcount reductions and lower other discretionary costs due to vigilant cost management throughout the Company.
+Our Video segment net revenue decreased \$5.6 million, or 2%, in 2018 compared to 2017, due to a decrease in Video appliance and integration revenue, offset by an increase in Video SaaS and service revenue.
+Video segment operating margin increased 8.9% in 2018, compared to 2017, primarily due to better margins as a result of a more favorable product mix, lower operating expenses due to headcount reductions and lower other discretionary costs as a result of vigilant cost management throughout the Company.
 The increase in Video segment margin was partially offset by a decrease due to the change in methodology for allocating professional services revenue between segments in the fourth quarter of 2017.